kayousterhout/trace-analysis/README.md

 if you are running a special version of Spark and HDFS.
 Contact Kay Ousterhout if you are interested in doing this; otherwise, just be aware that part of the pink compute time may be spent read from or writing to HDFS.

+Another problem is that the shuffle write time is currently incorrect (it doesn't include much of the time spent writing shuffle output) for many versions of Spark.
+[This Spark JIRA search](https://issues.apache.org/jira/browse/SPARK-3570?jql=project%20%3D%20SPARK%20AND%20text%20~%20%22shuffle%20write%20time%22%20AND%20reporter%20in%20(kayousterhout)) tracks the various issues with the shuffle write time.

 ## FAQ